 With precious little in the way of gore or chills to appeal to horror movie aficionados, nor anything near sufficient in the way of naughtiness, Death Shock is pretty feckless.
 Yet, in an unpredictable twist of irony, those intervening years have lacquered it with a curious naive charm.
 As a quaint remnant of those early days of the infiltration of Brit-shot smutties into living rooms across the nation, it’s totally priceless.
 In fact, with hindsight one might even take a moment to lament that Death Shock II never materialised beyond the tacky Letraset promise on the closing titles!

 Never likely to be deemed deserving of an official digital release, the DVD-R of Death Shock that circulates should be snapped up without hesitation, if only for its retro or curiosity appeal.
 Lifted from a fairly healthy VHS source, it even includes the bonus ten minutes of bloopers, ‘It’ll Be Alright on the Bed’ (which prove, if nothing else, they had fun making it) and a trailer for folk horror classic The Blood on Satan’s Claw (1970) that bolstered up the original UK tape release.

 Tim Greaves, MOVIES & MANIA

-The motor vehicle images above are courtesy of the Internet Movie Cars DatabaseMOVIES and MANIA provides an independent aggregated range of previews, opinions and reviews from a wide variety of credited sources, plus our own reviews, in one handy web location.
-We rely solely on the very minor income generated by affiliate links and internet ads to stay online and expand.
-Please support us by not blocking ads on our site.
-And if you haven't already, why not scroll back up to the top of this post and rate this movie by clicking a star?
+The motor vehicle images above are courtesy of the Internet Movie Cars DatabaseMOVIES and MANIA is a genuinely independent website and we rely solely on the minor income generated by internet ads to stay online and expand.
+Please support us by not blocking ads.
 Thank you.
+As an Amazon Associate, the owner occasionally earns a very tiny amount from qualifying linked purchases.